kubernetes/website/content/en/docs/reference/access-authn-authz/validating-admission-policy.md

 `auditAnnotations` may be used to include audit annotations in the audit event of the API request.

-For example, here is an admission policy with spec: `{errorPolicy: Fail}`, which produces an audit annotation in case of failure:
+For example, here is an admission policy that generates an audit annotation in the event of a failure:

 {{% code_sample file="access/validating-admission-policy-audit-annotation.yaml" %}}